terose73/restaurant-searcher/README.md

-# Restaurants Screener

-A simple web app to find nearby restaurants with different cuisine categories.
+A simple web app to find nearby restaurants with different cuisine categories, which was one of my first React projects using class-based components.

 Uses React with [semantic UI] for the frontend and Node with Express for the backend.
 Location data is provided by [Google Places](https://developers.google.com/places/web-service/intro) APIs.
 Maps are displayed using [react-leaflet]